 The Braun Oral-B children's electric toothbrush range includes both battery-powered and rechargeable models, all of which have a two-minute timer.
 They mostly feature popular Disney characters from movies including Frozen, Cars and Star Wars.

-The junior brush pulses every 30 seconds to help children spend the right amount of time brushing each quadrant of their mouth.
+The brush pulses every 30 seconds to help children spend the right amount of time brushing each quadrant of their mouth.

 With this Oral-B kids electric rechargeable power toothbrush, the charging base is the same as for adult brushes.
 This is handy if you have limited space in your bathroom and don’t want several bases out at once.
 They hold their charge for five to seven days.